Time Calculator

 Atomic clocks are now the most precise timekeeping technologies.
 These clocks measure time to billionths of a second with remarkable accuracy because they rely on the very steady vibrations of atoms.

 Compute Time: The evolution of the calendar has always been linked to the computation of time.
 Agricultural seasons, or lunar cycles, served as the basis for early calendars.
 It is thought that the Babylonians, who employed the base-60 system of arithmetic, are the source of the idea that a day is divided into 24 hours and an hour into 60 minutes.
 To keep time, this approach is still in use today.
 This calculator makes it simple to determine the time difference between two close dates.
 But you cannot simply compute if there is a significant difference (several years) between two dates.
-Counting would be quite challenging. to enable our time calculator to be used.
+Counting would be quite challenging.
+To enable our time calculator to be used.

-If you have any confusion or doubt then double-check with our Time Calculator
+If you have any confusion or doubt then double-check with our Time Calculator.

 Unit | Definition |